chamaya00/hello-world/src/posts/hello-world-post-pt2.md

 ## Step 4: Deploying the Website Live

 Getting the website to show up on the internet live was a super exciting milestone.
-There are two main approaches I explored:
+These were the two approaches I explored:

 **GitHub Pages** *(Free and simple)*
 This is built right into GitHub and perfect for static HTML sites.